ucsd-cse231-w21/chocopy-wasm-compiler/proposals/testing.md

 that each component is also a valid eChocoPy program in the presence of a REPL.
 Then, we will compare the result of evaluating components sequentially in the REPL with evaluating components cumulatively in Python-that is, if we want to evaluate component 3, we would feed component 3 to the REPL, but feed the concatenation of components 1,2,3 to Python.
+Additionally, we will use the [Cypress](https://www.cypress.io/) testing framework to test our generated programs in the context of the REPL webpage, as well as expose the Cypress interface to other groups to allow them to write their own Cypress tests.
+We chose Cypress over Selenium due to Edward's previous experience with Cypress.

 ## Evaluation/Functionality